decred/dcrwallet/rpc/documentation/api.md

   - `COINBASE`: A coinbase transaction in the regular tx tree.

-**Stability**: Unstable: Since the caller is expected to decode the serialized transaction, and would have access to every output script, the output properties could be changed to only include outputs controlled by the wallet.

 ___

 #### `DecodedTransaction`

 The `DecodedTransaction` message is included in responses that provide full